ParadoxV5/Discord-Markdown/README.md

 **You can slap a backslash`\` directly preceding the expression, and it’ll escape the formatting.
 The same goes with any backslash Markdown thinks you are escaping something with.**
 You’ll see the arms of your customized shruggie as you’d like!
-(Web addresses on their own has no Markdown and can’t be escaped, but linked text is Markdown and escaping it exposes its web address which gets linked on its own.)
+(A web address on its own has no Markdown and can’t be escaped, but linked text is Markdown and escaping it exposes its web address which gets linked on its own.)

 ![shruggie](images/markdown0.png)